Experiencing Grief as a Teenager

 - Conversing with the deceased in a special place.

 - Sleeplessness or troubling dreams.

 - Assuming mannerisms, traits or wearing clothes that were favorites of the deceased.

 - Emotional regression and even bed-wetting, which can be very upsetting for teenagers.

 - A need to retell and remember things about their loved one, to a point of repetition that becomes a burden to others.

 - An inability to say anything, or the need to be overly responsible.

 - Taking on the role of the “new” man or woman of the household, distracting themselves from their own feelings by taking care of everyone else.

 No “Right” or “Wrong” Way to Grieve

 A teen who experiences the death of a loved one needs to know that there is no “right” or “wrong” way to grieve.
 But there are some helpful and some not-so-helpful ways to grieve.
-Providing constructive ways for teenagers to express their grief will help prevent prolonged or unresolved grief and depression.
-Suggest constructive ways to express their feelings—talking to someone they trust, journaling, creating art—instead of holding feelings in or turning to more destructive coping methods, such as drinking, substance abuse, antisocial or high-risk behaviors.
+Providing constructive ways for teenagers to express their grief will help prevent prolonged or unresolved sadness and depression.
+Suggest constructive ways to express their feelings—talking to someone they trust, journaling, creating art—instead of holding feelings in or turning to more destructive coping methods, such as drinking, substance abuse or antisocial or high-risk behaviors.